KofiAdu/ScreenshotTool/README_ScreenshotTool.txt

 ## 🧪 Notes & Tips

 - Ensure your vector layer has valid geometries
-- Zoom values determine image framing (in meters)
+- Buffer Distances determine image framing (in meters)
 - Works best with EPSG:4326 or project CRS-compatible layers
 - Filtering is case-insensitive and auto-trimmed